The solution to the "Einstein-Podolsky-Rosen paradox": The EPR thought experiment

-The EPR thought experiment deals with pairs of subsystems `A' and `B' that are in a maximally position-momentum entangled state \cite{Schroedinger1935}.
+The EPR thought experiment deals with pairs of subsystems `A' and `B' that are in a fully symmetric maximally position-momentum entangled state \cite{Schroedinger1935}.
 The measurements of $\hat x_{\rm A}$, $\hat x_{\rm B}$, $\hat p_{\rm A}$, and $\hat p_{\rm B}$ clearly obey Eq.\,(\ref{eq:1}) with subscripts either `A' or `B'.
 But whenever a pair is used for two position measurements, the difference of the two outcomes does not show any uncertainty.
 And whenever the two momenta are measured, the sum of the two outcomes does not show any uncertainty, i.e.

-EPR correctly pointed out that a measurement of $\hat x_{{\rm A}}$ allows to precisely infer $\hat x_{{\rm B}}$, despite its true randomness.
+Note that for the more general \emph{asymmetric} maximally position-momentum entangled state, either two positive or two negative factors should be added to either `A's' or `B's' quantities \cite{Reid1989}.
+EPR correctly pointed out that a measurement of $\hat x_{{\rm A}}$ allows to precisely infer $\hat x_{{\rm B}}$, despite their non-zero uncertainties.
 The alternative measurement of $\hat p_{{\rm A}}$ allows to precisely infer $\hat p_{{\rm B}}$.
-According to their logic, the true randomness in quantum theory was disproven by quantum theory itself and they concluded quantum theory be incomplete.\\
+Starting from their criterion, this proves the existence of a local hidden reality that nullifies the true randomness of quantum theory, and they proposed to supplement quantum theory with local hidden variables that describe the reality they thought they had found.